keeganpaleshi/RMTest/readme.txt

 not clear the other window, allowing Po‑214 and Po‑218 to be plotted together on a single overlay.
 Specifying `window_Po210` (and optional `eff_Po210`) adds a Po‑210
 histogram to the time-series plots.
-The model curve appears only when fit results for Po‑210 are available.
+The decay model is drawn when the time‑series fit for Po‑210 succeeds.

 `palette` under `plotting` selects the color scheme used for all plots.
 Available options are `"default"`, `"colorblind"` and `"grayscale"`.